 Feel free to back these up in a safe and secure storage area which can’t be accessed by anyone else.
 You do not need to back your wallet up repeatedly, even after creating new minipools.

 If you lose your node wallet, you can recover it with:

 This will prompt you to enter the recovery mnemonic phrase for your wallet.
 If successful, the wallet will be restored along with your node account and all validator keys for created minipools.

 Next, you’ll need to load your node account up with ETH to deposit into Rocket Pool.
 Find your node address with:

 rocketpool node status

-If you’re participating in a testnet beta, Rocket Pool provides a GoETH faucet.
-Withdraw from it with:
+If you’re participating in a testnet beta, you can obtain GoETH from one of the following faucets: